Will-Consagra/NeuroPMD/README.md

 - `optimization/` contains code for training the network

-- `simulations/` contains code for reproducing some simulation results from the paper
+- `simulations/` contains code for reproducing simulation results from the paper

+- `realdata/` contains code for reproducing real data results from the paper

 # Running Simulations